nashio/browse-movies-backbone-marionette-es6/README.md

 Navigate through a list of movies from the Movie Database API.
-Uses backbone marionette, es6 modules and brunch.
+Uses backbone marionette, es6 modules and brunch as the task runner.

-Marionette Structure:
+backbone-marionette structure:

 ![alt tag](http://ignaciochavez.com/files/movie-catalog/backbone-marionette-app-structure.jpg?)